PITTONKATONK EDUCATION PROGRAM (PEP!)

 - Performance experience

-- Masterclass workshops with bands from around the world
+- Participation in masterclass workshops with bands from around the world

-- Understand complex rhythmic styles (odd time signatures, samba, jazz, funk)
+- Better understanding of complex rhythmic styles (odd time signatures, samba, jazz, funk)

 - Experienced dynamic performances from around the world